MrEdDud/robot-tank/README.md

 # robot-tank
 A project where I am making a small robot tank from a raspberry pi and many other components

-Notes for future writing:
-- first time using git in an actual project
-- ssh stuff
-- raspberry pi components
-- making code to send links from my pc to raspberry pi
-- making code which plays sound
-- designing the tank
-- manufacturing the baseplate
-- used CAD for the first time
-- learning about lots of different circuitry
-- using motors, speakers, microphones for first time
-- the painful journey of hooking up the motors, switching physical pins and bcm gpio num

 Main stuff I used
 - Raspberry pi 5
 - DC motor 6V